Can You Remove Medical Debt? (Yes, Under New Rules)

 Can Medical Debt Hurt Your Credit Under Current Laws?

 Many consumers ask, can medical debt hurt your credit even after all these recent legal changes?
-The short answer is yes, but the criteria are much stricter than they used to be.
+The short answer is 'yes, if there are no state-specific protections in place,' but the criteria are much stricter than they used to be.

-Medical bills that you pay on time, directly to your healthcare provider, will never impact your credit score (will not contribute to the positive payment history).
+Medical bills that you pay on time, directly to your healthcare provider, will never impact your credit score (will not contribute to the positive payment history either).
 Hospitals and doctors generally do not report to credit bureaus.

 However, if a medical bill over $500 goes unpaid past the 365-day grace period, the provider will likely sell that account to a third-party debt collection agency.
 It is the collection agency (not the doctor) that reports the negative mark to Equifax, Experian, and TransUnion.